tursilion/convert9918/ReadMe.txt

 	20 BLOAD "FILENAME.SC2",S
 	30 GOTO 30
 Only Bitmap 9918A modes are supported.

+CVPaint - this is a ColecoVision format with the pattern table first then the color table, at 6k each with the SIT expected to be initialized as a standard repeating 0x00-0xff bytes.

+CVPowerPaint - this is the Adam PowerPaint 10k format, which is similar to CVPaint, however with a reduced screen size.
+The two rightmost columns and bottom four rows are not included in the output data (however, empty data for the columns IS saved.)
+5k of pattern data is first, followed by 5k of color data.
+Note there is a PowerPaint checkbox above the reload button - when set this will affect the load and scale functions to properly position the image for saving, but it is not required.

 ColecoVision cartridge - This is just a simple .ROM file for ColecoVision that displays the picture.
 You can load it in